 You will now be soldering the eight square pads on the bottom of the GPS module to the PC board.
-You will see that there are eight square pads with holes in the middle, these are aligned with the square pads on the GPS module.
-What you are going to be doing is to flow solder down those holes onto the pads, so that they are bonded to the board.
+You will see that there are two slots in the board, these are aligned with the square pads on the GPS module.
+What you are going to be doing is to tin the pads on the GPS module, then flow solder onto the pads, so that they are bonded to the board.
 Please read this procedure carefully BEFORE you start soldering, it is important that you do not overheat the pads on the GPS module.